Personal Reflections on Lausanne 4

 It probably did not occur to Lausanne Central that these assumptions might need to be questioned, deconstructed even, in the hope that we could together co-create concepts of church and mission more biblically faithful and better fit for purpose in our radically changing global contexts.
 Holding to time-worn assumptions immediately limited what could be achieved with the glorious diversity L4 brought into the room.

-The aim was… getting people hooked into a collaborative ecosystem.
+The aim was… getting people hooked into the collaborative ecosystem.

-It is apparent that Lausanne Central has bought into the values of what Susan Cain has dubbed “New Groupthink”, the core axiom of which is “none of us is as smart as all of us”.
+As I considered the entire process, I wondered if Lausanne Central had bought into the values of what Susan Cain has dubbed “New Groupthink”, the core axiom of which is “none of us is as smart as all of us”.
 The trouble with that theory is it has long proven to be ineffective for true innovation.
 To the contrary, Cain provides compelling evidence that innovation emerges out of isolation.
 Chris Wright’s work on the Cape Town Commitment is a prime example of this.
 His inspiration for that document came on the way to John Stott’s writing retreat in Wales.
 Compared to the revelatory genesis of the Cape Town Commitment for L3, the Seoul Statement reads like the by-product of a focus group looking at issues discerned from data as opposed to the result of inspiration that can guide Evangelicalism into a more fruitful future.

 Working groups and so-called innovation labs can be helpful for idea generation, information gathering, or even refining a final product before launch.
 But, as Susan Cain confirms, the real work of transformative innovation happens in one person’s prayer closet, dark office, back room, garage, or writing retreat before it proceeds to change the world.
 It is here that major inflection points in world history find their source.